pex-tool/pex/src/python/twitter/common/python/README.md

 Options:
-  --version             show program's version number and exit -h, --help            show this help message and exit --no-pypi             Dont use pypi to resolve dependencies; Default: use
+  --version             show program's version number and exit -h, --help            show this help message and exit --pypi, --no-pypi     Whether to use pypi to resolve dependencies; Default:
-                        pypi
+                        use pypi
   --cache-dir=CACHE_DIR
-                        The local cache directory to use for speeding up requirement lookups; Default: ~/.pex/install --pex-name=PEX_NAME   The name of the generated .pex file: Omiting this will run PEX immediately and not save it to a file --entry-point=ENTRY_POINT
+                        The local cache directory to use for speeding up requirement lookups; Default: ~/.pex/install -p PEX_NAME, --pex-name=PEX_NAME
+                        The name of the generated .pex file: Omiting this will run PEX immediately and not save it to a file -e ENTRY_POINT, --entry-point=ENTRY_POINT
-                        The entry point for this pex; Omiting this will enter the python IDLE with sources and requirements available for import --requirements-txt=FILE
+                        The entry point for this pex; Omiting this will enter the python IDLE with sources and requirements available for import
-                        requirements.txt file listing the dependencies; This
-                        is in addition to requirements specified by -r; Unless your sources have no requirements, specify this or use -r.
-Default None
   -r REQUIREMENT, --requirement=REQUIREMENT
-                        requirement to be included; include as many as needed in addition to requirements from --requirements-txt --lightweight         Builds a lightweight PEX with requirements not resolved until runtime; Not implemented --source-dir=DIR      Source to be packaged; This <DIR> should be pip- installable i.e. it should include a setup.py; Omiting this will create a PEX of requirements alone --repo=TYPE:URL       repository spec for resolving dependencies; Not implemented
-  --log-file=FILE       Log messages to FILE; Default to stdout --log-level=LOG_LEVEL
-                        Log level as text (one of info, warn, error, critical)
+                        requirement to be included; may be specified multiple times.
+  --repo=PATH           Additional repository path (directory or URL) to look
+                        for requirements.
+  -s DIR, --source-dir=DIR
+                        Source to be packaged; This <DIR> should be a pip- installable project with a setup.py.
+  -v, --verbosity       Turn on logging verbosity.
 ~~~~~~~~~

 Use cases